kustav123/radmin/LLD/ui/manager-ui-mockups.md

-# Manager UI Mockups
+# Manager UI Overview

-This document provides detailed mockups and design specifications for the Manager UI interface, which is used by system administrators to manage organizations and global settings.
+This document provides an overview and design specifications for the Manager UI interface, which is used by system administrators to manage organizations and global settings.

 ## Manager UI Overview